• Many dental insurance plans cover dental implants, but coverage varies by plan and provider.

 Anthem offers many different plans, some with an unlimited annual maximum.
 However, they will either have a six or 12-month waiting period for all major services, including implants.

-Many Anthem plans do not include dental implant coverage unless the implant is paired with a dental prosthesis like an implant-retained denture.
+Many Anthem plans do not include dental implant coverage unless the implant is paired with a dental prosthesis, such as an implant-retained denture.
 In that case, the dental insurance plan will pay towards the implant or prosthetic.

 • Lower monthly premiums